movebit/move/language/move-analyzer/design.md

     ...
 }
 ~~~
-This is convenient way for someone who interested in who want to know all the constants or functions in a module.
+This is convenient way for someone who interested in gettting all the constants or functions in a module.

 And the trait `AstProvider` provides us a way visit some part of the project's AST, We will talk about it later.